symfony/symfony-docs/cookbook/controller/error_pages.rst

     and optional templating engine that integrates with ``Symfony2``.
 For more information about Twig see :doc:`/book/templating`.

-In addition to the standard HTML error page, Symfony provides a default error page for many of the most common response formats, including JSON (``error.json.twig``), XML, (``error.xml.twig``), and even Javascript (``error.js.twig``), to name a few.
+In addition to the standard HTML error page, Symfony2 provides a default error page for many of the most common response formats, including JSON (``error.json.twig``), XML, (``error.xml.twig``), and even Javascript (``error.js.twig``), to name a few.
 To override any of these templates, just